projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 The above example shows an L2 cache table.
 VMs assigned to any CPU cores 2-6 can have cache allocated to them.

-The table's columns show the names of all VMs that are assigned to the CPU cores noted in the table title, as well as their vCPU IDs.
+The table's left-most column shows the names of all VMs that are assigned to the CPU cores noted in the table title, as well as their vCPU IDs.
 The table categorizes the vCPUs as either standard or real-time.
 The real-time vCPUs are those that are set as real-time in the VM's parameters.
 All other vCPUs are considered standard.
 The above example shows one real-time vCPU (VM1 vCPU 2) and two standard vCPUs (VM0 vCPU 2 and 6).

 .. note::